-Soaking in the mineral rich geothermal waters is a blissfully relaxing experience and doing it with fabulous views out over Lake Rotorua is something I wouldn’t want to miss on a visit to the city.
+Soaking in the mineral-rich geothermal waters is a blissfully relaxing experience and doing it with fabulous views out over Lake Rotorua is something I wouldn’t want to miss on a visit to the city.

 The Polynesian Spa is a regular feature on our itinerary when we are in Rotorua or passing through and something I recommend to everyone.
-While it primarily appeals to the adults there is a family pool area that the whole family can enjoy.
+While it primarily appeals to adults there is a family pool area that the whole family can enjoy.

 A free option to see the geothermal activity up close is Kuirau Park, it’s easy to access near the centre of the city.
 Walk the paths and boardwalks through the steaming bubbling ponds and mud pools.

 One of my favourite attractions here is the natural hot water foot pool.
-We first came across foot spa or ‘Ashiyu’ in Hakone in Japan, later discovering them in the mountains around Osaka and several other spots.
+We first came across foot spas or ‘Ashiyu’ in Hakone in Japan, later discovering them in the mountains around Osaka and several other spots.
 After a day on your feet, especially after hiking on a cold day, they are a great way to revive and re-energise yourself.
 This is the first and only one I’ve come across in New Zealand and it’s a highlight of this park.